Yoric/Numendo-2019/talk.md

 ## Web application performance matters

-- "53% of visits are abandoned if a mobile site takes more than three seconds to load" (source: [DoubleClick](https://docs.google.com/viewerng/viewer?url=https://storage.googleapis.com/doubleclick-prod/documents/The_Need_for_Mobile_Speed_-_FINAL.pdf))
+- "53% of visits are abandoned if a mobile site takes more than three seconds *to load*" (source: [DoubleClick](https://docs.google.com/viewerng/viewer?url=https://storage.googleapis.com/doubleclick-prod/documents/The_Need_for_Mobile_Speed_-_FINAL.pdf))

 ---